Horton , AL

 The Boat House in Athens, AL

-What Paul does for a living:
+What Tony does for a living:

 I am a manufacturing supervisor for Mueller Company, a fire hydrant manufacturer, in Albertville, AL and I have worked for Mueller just over 30 years.

-What you should know about Paul:
+What you should know about Tony:

 I am blessed to have a very close and supportive family.
 My parents have been married for almost 60 years!
 I have one younger brother and three wonderful children.
 Best of all, I have seven beautiful grandchildren, two girls and five boys.

-How Paul started fishing
+How Tony started fishing

 My grandmother carried me on my first fishing adventure when I was about three years old.
 I caught my first fish in the creek in front of her house and I fell in love with both of them that day!
 I started fishing against my granddad for ice cream at five years of age and took a break at 17 years of age to raise my children.
 I bought a Triton in 2005 and started fishing local ABA tournaments.
 The American Bass Anglers organization has a trail to fulfill any angler's competitive needs.